nickjwhite/diogenes/README.md

 ### Step 2

 The next step is to generate the morphological data by running Morpheus over the wordlists.
-This is the only part of the build process that probably requires running it on a Linux machine, as Morpheus does not compile on OS X.  If you are on OS X and want to skip this step, you can just download and use the morphological data from version 3 of Diogenes, which still works fine with version 4.
+This part of the build may need to run on a Linux machine, as Morpheus has had issues on OS X.  If want to skip this step, you can just download and use the morphological data from version 3 of Diogenes, which still works fine with version 4.
 Run the following command and then go down to Step 3 below: